-Using Analysis Services Tabular data in Power BI Desktop
+Connect to Analysis Services tabular data in Power BI Desktop

-With Power BI Desktop, there are two ways you can connect to and get data from your SQL Server Analysis Services Tabular models: Explore by using a live connection or Select items and import into Power BI Desktop.
+With Power BI Desktop, there are two ways you can connect to and get data from your SQL Server Analysis Services tabular models: Explore by using a live connection or select items and import them into Power BI Desktop.

 Let’s take a closer look.

-Explore by using a live connection – When using a live connection, items in your Tabular model or perspective, like tables, columns, and measures appear in your Power BI Desktop Fields list.
-You can use Power BI Desktop’s advanced visualization and report tools to explore your Tabular model in new, highly interactive ways.
+Explore by using a live connection: When using a live connection, items in your tabular model or perspective, like tables, columns, and measures appear in your Power BI Desktop Fields pane list.
+You can use Power BI Desktop’s advanced visualization and report tools to explore your tabular model in new, highly interactive ways.

-In Power BI Desktop, on the Home tab, click Get Data.
+In Power BI Desktop, on the Home tab, select Get Data > More > Database.

-Click SQL Server Analysis Services Database, then click Connect.
+Select SQL Server Analysis Services database, and then select Connect.

-This step depends on the connection mode you selected:
+This step in the Navigator window depends on the connection mode you selected:

-If you’re connecting live, in Navigator, select a Tabular model or perspective.
+If you’re connecting live, select a tabular model or perspective.

-If you chose Select items and get data, in Navigator, select a Tabular model or perspective.
-You can further select only particular tables or columns to load.
-To shape your data before loading, click Edit to open Query Editor.
-When you’re ready, click Load to import the data into Power BI Desktop.
+If you chose to select items and get data, select a tabular model or perspective, and then select a particular table or column to load.
+To shape your data before loading, select Edit Queries to open Power Query Editor.
+When you’re ready, select Load to import the data into Power BI Desktop.

 Answer: It depends.
-If you use Power BI Desktop to connect live to a Tabular model, but have no intention on publishing to your Power BI site, you do not need a gateway.
+If you use Power BI Desktop to connect live to a tabular model, but have no intention to publish to your Power BI site, you don't need a gateway.
 On the other hand, if you do intend on publishing to your Power BI site, a data gateway is necessary to ensure secure communication between the Power BI service and your on-premises Analysis Services server.
 Be sure to talk to your Analysis Services server administrator before installing a data gateway.

-If you choose select items and get data, you’re importing Tabular model data right into your Power BI Desktop file, so no gateway is necessary.
+If you choose to select items and get data, you import tabular model data directly into your Power BI Desktop file, so no gateway is necessary.

-Answer: When connecting live to a Tabular model from your site in the Power BI service to an Analysis Services database on-premises in your organization, an On-premises data gateway is required to secure communications between them.
-When connecting live to a Tabular model from Power BI Desktop, a gateway is not required because both Power BI Desktop and the Analysis Services server you’re connecting to are both running on-premises in your organization.
+Answer: When connecting live to a tabular model from your site in the Power BI service to an Analysis Services database on-premises in your organization, an on-premises data gateway is required to secure communications between them.
+When connecting live to a tabular model from Power BI Desktop, a gateway isn't required because the Power BI Desktop and the Analysis Services server you’re connecting to are both running on-premises in your organization.
 However, if you publish your Power BI Desktop file to your Power BI site, a gateway is required.

 Question: If I created a live connection, can I connect to another data source in the same Power BI Desktop file?

-Answer: No. You cannot explore live data and connect to another type of data source in the same file.
-If you’ve already imported data or connected to a different data source in a Power BI Desktop file, you’ll need to create a new file to explore live.
+Answer: No. You can't explore live data and connect to another type of data source in the same file.
+If you’ve already imported data or connected to a different data source in a Power BI Desktop file, you need to create a new file to explore live.

 Question: If I created a live connection, can I edit the model or query in Power BI Desktop?